 Lillie Langtry was born Emilie Le Breton at St. Saviour’s rectory- her father was the Dean of Jersey- on the island of Jersey.

-Mark Twain eulogised over her beauty and intelligence.
+Mark Twain eulogised her beauty and intelligence.
 George Bernard Shaw complained that “She has no right to be intelligent, daring and independent as well as lovely,” Oscar Wilde wrote Lady Windermere’s Fan for her and a future king of England was one of her many rich and royal lovers.

-Her pure white skin earned her the nickname of ‘The Jersey Lily’ and a contract with Pears Company to advertise their soap.
+Her pure white skin earned her the nickname ‘The Jersey Lily’ and a contract with Pears Company to advertise their soap.

 BRIGHT LIGHTS, BIG CITY

 In 1874, Lillie met Edward Langtry, who, although not very wealthy, did have a beautiful yacht.
 Lillie saw her escape from the island of her birth, which had become too parochial for such an attractive and intelligent woman.
 They were soon married, and he moved to his home in Southampton.
 However, her new husband’s interests were drinking and fishing, and when Lillie developed typhoid fever, her besotted doctor convinced Edward that Lillie would recover much faster if they moved to London.
 In 1876 London was the capital of the world and today, a magnet for the super-rich of Europe.
 Edward sold his beloved yacht to finance their new lifestyle to please his wife.